Squirreljetpack/gummy/README.md

 # gummy

-gummy is a screen manager for Linux.
-It was mainly written to allow adaptive screen adjustments, but allows manual configuration as well.

-It provides a CLI for adjusting:
+gummy is a simple screen manager for Linux.
+It provides an easy-to-use CLI for quickly modifying:

 - backlight brightness
 - pixel brightness
 - color temperature

-These settings can be set manually or automatically, based on any of these inputs:
+Automatic adjustments are also available, based on any of these inputs:

-- **ALS**: your laptop's ambient light sensor, if available.
+- ALS: your laptop's ambient light sensor, if available.
-- **Screenlight**: screen lightness, i.e. the brightness of the contents being displayed on your screen.
+- Screenlight: screen lightness, i.e. the brightness of the contents being displayed on your screen.
-- **Time**: a time range for the day (e.g. from 06:00 to 18:00).
+- Time: a time range for the day (e.g. from 06:00 to 18:00).

 ## Wayland
 gummy works on Wayland as of version 0.5.2.
 However, the following features do not work yet: